hpc/charliecloud/doc/ch-run.rst

 1. :code:`ptrace(2)`, used by debuggers and related tools.
 One can attach a debugger to processes in descendant namespaces, but not sibling namespaces.
-   The practical effect of this is that (without :code:`--join`), you can't run a command with :code:`ch-run` and then attach to it with a debugger also run with :code:`ch-run`.
+   The practical effect of this is that (without :code:`--join`), you can’t run a command with :code:`ch-run` and then attach to it with a debugger also run with :code:`ch-run`.

-2. *Cross-memory attach* (CMA) is used by cooperating processes to communicate by simply reading and writing one another's memory.
+2. *Cross-memory attach* (CMA) is used by cooperating processes to communicate by simply reading and writing one another’s memory.
 This is also not permitted between sibling namespaces.
 This affects various MPI implementations that use CMA to pass messages between ranks on the same node, because it’s faster than traditional shared memory.